Quick/Quick/Documentation/en-us/TestUsingTestDoubles.md

 ## Mock

-Mock is object(class, struct) used for verifying test object works with other objects from point of view of test target's output.
+A mock is a class or struct used for verifying test objects work with other objects from point of view of test target's output.

 ### Writing test with Mock in Swift